Calgary International Airport

 VFR

-Calgary International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 10,000 feet and 30 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Calgary International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 9 SM visibility.

 Wind Analysis